First patent application

 German Design Award

-The MSMc1 is a nominee for the German Design Award 2014
+The c1 is beside many other awards in Germany and abroad also a nominee for the German Design Award 2014.

 i1 - the first in-wall speaker